Harika-SVL/Databases/notes.md

 #### Create a RDS mysql instance ( free-tier )

-* _**Free-tier details**_ :  includes 750hrs of Amazon `Relational Database Service ( RDS )` in a db.t2.micro, db.t3.micro, and db.t4g.micro Instances, 20GB of Storage and 20GB for Backups each month, for span of one year
+* _**Free-tier details**_ :  includes 750hrs of Amazon `Relational Database Service ( RDS )` in a db.t2.micro, db.t3.micro, and db.t4g.micro Instances, 20GB of Storage and 20GB for backups each month, for span of one year

 * _**STEPS**_ :